You are here:

 In some cases (e.g., in tennis elbow), elbow bands may be used to compress the forearm muscle to provide some pain relief, limiting the pull of the tendon on the bone.
 Other protective devices, such as foot orthoses for the ankle and foot or splints for the knee or hand, may temporarily reduce stress to the affected tendon or bursa and facilitate quicker healing times, while allowing general activity levels to continue as usual.

 If there is no improvement, the doctor may inject a corticosteroid medicine into the area surrounding the inflamed bursa or tendon.
-While corticosteroid injections are a common treatment, they must be used with caution because they may lead to weakening or rupture of the tendon (especially weight-bearing tendons such as the Achilles [ankle], posterior tibial [arch of the foot], and patellar [knee] tendons).
-If there is still no improvement after 6-12 months, the doctor may perform either arthroscopic or open surgery to repair damage and relieve pressure on the tendons and bursae.
+Although corticosteroid injections are a common treatment, they must be used with caution because they may lead to weakening or rupture of the tendon (especially weight-bearing tendons such as the Achilles [ankle], posterior tibial [arch of the foot], and patellar [knee] tendons).
+If there is still no improvement after 6 to 12 months, the doctor may perform either arthroscopic or open surgery to repair damage and relieve pressure on the tendons and bursae.

 If the bursitis is caused by an infection, the doctor will prescribe antibiotics.

 If a tendon is completely torn, surgery may be needed to repair the damage.
-After surgery on a quadriceps or patellar tendon, for example, the patient will wear a cast for 3-6 weeks and use crutches.
+After surgery on a quadriceps or patellar tendon, for example, the patient will wear a cast or brace or immobilizing device for 3 to 6 weeks and use crutches.
 For a partial tear, the doctor might apply a cast without performing surgery.

 Can Bursitis and Tendinitis Be Prevented?